-My trip is in a destination that still has a travel ban.
+My trip is in a destination that still has travel restrictions.
 When will I know if it is going ahead or being postponed?

-My trip is in a destination that still has a travel ban.
+My trip is in a destination that still has travel restrictions.
 Do I have to pay my balance or can I wait and see what happens?